 Displaced: 2026 Eric Hoffer Award winner

-It’s a bit of a shock, but Displaced was named the 2026 Eric Hoffer Award winner for Memoir and it also received a First Horizon Award.
-When I started the book in 2008, I knew I had things I wanted to say, but I wasn’t sure if anyone would ever read my recollections.
+I’m excited to announce Displaced was named the 2026 Eric Hoffer Award winner for Memoir.
+It also received a First Horizon Award and was short listed for the Grand Prize.
+When I started the book in 2008, I knew I had things I wanted to say, but I wasn’t sure if anyone would ever read my recollections of New Orleans and Hurricane Katrina.

 Back then, I had a blog (as most people did).
-I wrote for fun.
+I wrote essays for fun.
 It wasn’t something I planned to pursue professionally because I saw myself as a film person.
+At that time, I was still working in documentary film as a researcher and film editor.
+I hadn’t yet decided to pursue an MFA in Nonfiction Creative Writing.

 How times change.

-When someone asked me recently why I finally published the book, my answer was, “because I’m turning 49.”
+Someone asked why I finally published the book nearly 20 years later.
+My answer was, “because I’m turning 49.”

 I didn’t want this book sitting on a dusty hard drive somewhere for the rest of my life.
 Not when the people and places in my life at that time meant so much to me.

 It’s still strange to think back on that time.
-As people have started reading the book and sharing their own stories of the city and that time period, it has been so rewarding but also strange to see events through their eyes.
+As people have started reading the book and sharing their own stories of the city during that era, it has been so rewarding but also strange to see events through their eyes.

 The funniest feedback has been from people who know me now, but didn’t know me then.
 More than one person has said, “I know how the story ends, but I’m so invested in this relationship!”